 Day 1 - Hoi An

-We begin our journey through Vietnam in this stunning village, consistently named one of Asia's most beautiful towns.
+We'll begin our journey through Vietnam along the ancient streets of this stunning coastal village, a UNESCO World Heritage Site consistently named one of the most beautiful towns in Southeast Asia.

-After you settle into our 4-star hotel, meet up with the group for rooftop drinks overlooking the town followed by a delicious modern, Vietnamese dinner.
-After that, take some time to wander the lantern-lit streets with your new travel crew.
+After you settle into your hotel, meet up with the group for rooftop drinks overlooking the excitement, followed by a delicious modern Vietnamese dinner.
+From there, head out to spend the rest of your first night in Vietnam wandering the ancient lantern-lit streets of Hoi An with your new travel crew.

 Welcome to Vietnam.